Flourless Avocado Brownies (Keto, Paleo, Dairy Free)

 - DO NOT OVER MIX!
 I actually made this mistake once.
 I made an extra large batch and blended it wayyyyy toooo long.
 Once everything is combined and the avocado is smooth, done.
 No need for overkill 🙂

 - Make sure your avocado is medium-large and ripe but firm.
 When you scoop it out, measure it in a measuring cup.
-If your whole avocado, pressed down doesn’t fill a cup, then you need more avocado.
-If it’s a little more than a cup, that’s ok!
+3/4 -1 cup of avocado gently pressed down.

-- Make sure you’re getting in the full two tablespoons of nut butter, use measuring spoons and a spatula to scrape them out!
+- Don’t skimp on the nut/seed butter, use measuring spoons and a spatula to scrape them out!
 Make sure your nut or seed butter is 100% almond, sunflower or peanut or cashew… no added oils or other fats, that may impede the cooking process.

 - Add more sweetener?
 These brownies are lightly sweetened to optimize the healthy factor, but you can use up to 1/2 a cup of sweetener to give them a more indulgent flavor.

 - I’ve edited the recipe from 1/4 rounded cup to 1/3 cup cacao… just to err on the side of caution.
 Not using enough cacao powder will result in eggy or avocado tasting brownies.

 All of you who make and share this recipe!
 I love seeing your posts on lnstagram!

 - 1 medium, ripe, hass avocado (3/4- 1 cup)